English for Academic Purposes Courses

 Improve your presentational, note-taking, and academic speaking skills.
 Learn special strategies to improve your listening and pronunciation.

-Once you start classes, you will be part of the International Student Learning Community which is designed to help you succeed at SUNY Cortland.
-All incoming international students are required to take IS Seminar (International Student Seminar), a 1-credit course specially designed to help you transition into a new cultural and social environment.
+Undergraduate degree-seeking students will be part of the International Student Learning Community, designed to help you succeed at SUNY Cortland.
+All incoming undergraduate international students are required to take IS Seminar (International Student Seminar), a 1-credit course specially designed to help you transition into a new cultural and social environment.
 U.S. American students serve as your peer mentors in the course.
 Exchange students and graduate students may take the course with permission from the instructor.

 ICC 143 INTERNATIONAL STUDENT SEMINAR 1 CREDIT 1x PER WEEK

 Engages students in critical thinking about their personal, academic and social development as they make the transition to SUNY Cortland.

 ASAP offers its services to students who need assistance in learning how to take U.S. American-style exams and prepare U.S. American-style reports or essays.
 This program also offers tutoring and sessions on how to study, take notes and organize your time more effectively.
 The services of the Academic Support and Achievement Program are free.
 Call (607) 753-4309 to make an appointment. http://www2.cortland.edu/offices/asap/